scottishgovernment/resources.mygov.scot/_examples/note-caution.markdown

 ---

 <blockquote class="info-note caution">
-	You should speak to your lenders right away if you're finding it hard to pay loans secured against your home.
-Organisations that follow the Lending Code must act sympathetically and positively for their customers who are heading towards financial difficulty.
+	You can be fined up to £5,000 and your company struck off the register if you don't send Companies House your accounts or annual return.
 </blockquote>